Draupathi (2020 film): Audience

-The movie was received with frenzy by Pattali Makkal Katchi cadres.
+The film was received with frenzy by Pattali Makkal Katchi cadres.
 Banners with slogans "Here comes Draupadi to save the women of all communities," are erected in theatres in Trichy.
-The movie found support from the PMK and BJP.
-PMK cadre and functionaries filled up the theatres on the opening day, in some places even posters were put up to make it clear that the film has the approval of PMK founder S Ramadoss.
+The film found support from the PMK and BJP.
+PMK cadre and functionaries filled up the theatres on the opening day, in some places even posters were put up to make it clear that the film has the approval of PMK founder S. Ramadoss.